 Connect with us:

-How can I partner with the Nansen Refugee Award?
+How can I partner with the UNHCR Nansen Refugee Award?

-Thank you for your interest in supporting the Nansen Refugee Award program.
-Please contact the Nansen Refugee Award Secretariat at [email protected] for further information.
+Thank you for your interest in supporting the Nansen Refugee Award programme.
+Please write to [email protected] for further information.